Ian Nicholls, AROnline’s historian-in-residence, tells the story of Rover and Triumph, and their part in the downfall of the British motor industry.

-Jaguar management and engineers looked on in contempt at the other constituent companies of British Leyland, effectively refusing to co-operate with Rover and Triumph, which they viewed as producers of technically inferior cars.
+Jaguar’s Managers and Engineers looked on in contempt at the other constituent companies of British Leyland, effectively refusing to cooperate with Rover and Triumph, which they viewed as producers of technically inferior cars.
 Jaguar were completely oblivious to the fact that their cars were from a production quality point of view, if not engineering, as bad as anything being produced by the British motor industry at the time.

 Jaguar’s attempt to replace the XK engine with a 60-degree V8 derived from the V12 was allowed to last until August 1971.
 The idea that a rough-running V8 would be more suitable for a Jaguar because it was developed at Browns Lane rather than something from the British Leyland parts bin was ludicrous.

 While the overhead valve Rover V8 might have been too agricultural for a car of Jaguar’s standing, the Triumph overhead cam V8 might have fitted the bill.
 Based on the Triumph slant-four’s capacities of 1709cc, 1854cc, and 1998cc, it could have been possible to create V8s of 3418cc, 3708cc and 3996cc and, with the later Dolomite Sprint 16-valve cylinder head, it was theoretically possible to create a potent engine.

 However, Jaguar’s arrogant attitude to anything not conceived in Browns Lane thwarted any such thoughts.